GeoPyTool/GeoPyTool/docs/3 Installation.md

 ## Use as a Python Module

-Users of other Operating Systems, such as Debian Linux, Ubuntu Linux, Fedora Linux, FreeBSD or GNU/Hurd, please try to use GeoPython in Python, which is also recommended to all the users including those who use macOS or Windows 10, because the latest version of GeoPython can be installed with pip easilier and faster than using standalone executable files.
+Users of other Operating Systems, such as Debian Linux, Ubuntu Linux, Fedora Linux, FreeBSD or GNU/Hurd, please try to use GeoPyTool in Python, which is also recommended to all the users including those who use macOS or Windows 10, because the latest version of GeoPyTool can be installed with pip easilier and faster than using standalone executable files.

 ### Install Python First